FlorianLaustererUniTuebingen/Computergraphics/concatenated/README.md

+# Concatenated Model
+This folder contains the model consiting of an LSTM, that uses a GloVe embedding layer, and BERT.
+The results of both models are concatenated and then passed through some fully connected layers to form the output

+## Files
 lauter.py contains the model class of the concatenated model - BERT and LSTM
 train.py contains the code that has been used to train the lauter model.
 Every epoch the model is trained and then validated directly afterwards so one can check if the models performance is increasing
 eval.py contains code for the validation of the generated model.
 Note that this code is basically already integrated in train.py